philosowaffle/ambientweather-local-server/README.md

 # AmbientWeather Local Server

-I local server for recieving AmbientWeather metrics directly from the Console on your local network and exposing these as Prometheus Metrics.
+A local server for recieving AmbientWeather metrics directly from the Console on your local network and exposing these as Prometheus Metrics.

 ## Notes